sieugene/dashboard/README.md

 Dashboard with dragndrop elements, includes text, image, video, charts.

-## Features (v0.1)
+## Features (v0.1.1)

 - Separate panel with elements.
-- Expanding the functionality on the principle of openness and closeness.
-- Saving the position of the columns and the content of the elements after a reboot.
+- Saves the position of the columns and the contents of the elements.
-- Dragndrop elements of images, videos, charts
+- Drag'n'drop elements of images, videos, charts.

 If you have any ideas about expanding the functionality or tips for improving it, write to me.
 Visit my website to [contact me](https://sieugene.vercel.app/)